How to Choose Coffee Beans That Taste Delicious

-- They are fair trade, which means they are grown in direct partnership with Rainforest Alliance Certified farmers to ensure sustainable operations.
+- Our beans are grown in direct partnership with Rainforest Alliance Certified farmers to ensure sustainable operations.

-- Single-origin beans grown on high-altitude estates in Guatemala or South America, depending on the season.
+- Single-origin beans grown on high-altitude estates in Central or South America, depending on the season.

 - Delicious whether you drink your coffee black or enjoy Bulletproof Coffee.